2026-27 Course Catalog

 Dark Ages: Reconsidering Medieval Europe (Elective)

-This class revolves around a revisionist interpretation of Medieval Europe: The Bright Ages: A New History of Medieval Europe (2021).
+This class revolves around a revisionist interpretation of the past: The Bright Ages: A New History of Medieval Europe (2021).
 Gabriele and Perry argue that these centuries were not “barbaric” and should be viewed in a different light, if you excuse the pun on their title.
-In order to contextualize these chapters, the first class each week will be focused on background content knowledge via slides and primary sources to help each chapter make more sense for the second class of the week.
-Written assessments will happen via argumentative essays in the first half of the class as we read through The Bright Ages.
-Are you convinced by their reconceptualization of the “Bright Ages?”
+In order to contextualize these chapters, the first class each week will be focused on background content knowledge via slides and primary sources.
+Student voices are expected to drive the critique of each chapter in the second class using the Harkness Method of collaborative discussion.
+Written assessments happen via argumentative essays as we read through The Bright Ages.
+Were you convinced by their reconceptualization of the “Bright Ages?”
 Why or why not?
 If you are a veteran of World History and the Harari critiques, this is the same kind of assignment.
-In the Spring, we will shift individual research on any topic covered in the book in order to dive deeply into one corner of “The Bright Ages,” the end result of which is a large historiographical essay based upon your synthesis of multiple historians writing about the same issue.
+In the late Spring, we will shift to individual research on any topic covered in the book, in order to dive deeply into one corner of “The Bright Ages,” the end result of which is a large historiographical essay based upon your synthesis of multiple historians writing about the same issue from different perspectives.

 Prerequisites: World History and U.S. History